Skip to Content

 Each endpoint represents one WSDL and one associated Operation for a specific Workday account.
 Creating the endpoint allows Jitterbit to access the account to perform the requested operations.

-Create and Configure an Endpoint
+Create and configure an endpoint

 1. Within your project in Jitterbit Design Studio, there are several ways to start a new Workday endpoint: